CENG501-Projects/CENG501-Fall2024/AgusBotasun/Readme.md

 # Sample-Efficient and Safe Deep Reinforcement Learning via Reset Deep Ensemble Agents

-This readme file is an outcome of the [CENG501 (Spring 2024)](https://ceng.metu.edu.tr/~skalkan/DL/) project for reproducing a paper without an implementation.
+This readme file is an outcome of the [CENG501 (Spring 2024)](https://ceng.metu.edu.tr/~skalkan/DL/) project for reproducing a paper without an implementation. <br/>
 See [CENG501 (Spring 2024) Project List](https://github.com/CENG501-Projects/CENG501-Fall2024) for a complete list of all paper reproduction projects.

 # 1. Introduction

-Deep reinforcement learning (RL) combines neural networks and reinforcement learning to solve complex tasks.
-However, a key challenge in deep RL is **primacy bias**, a phenomenon where deep neural networks (DNNs) overfit to early experiences due to their reliance on replay buffers.
-This bias impairs the learning process, particularly at higher replay ratios, leading to suboptimal performance and a decline in sample efficiency.
-Additionally, methods that mitigate primacy bias, such as **parameter resets**, can cause performance collapses immediately following resets, undermining their applicability in safe RL environments.

-This paper, published at NeurIPS 2023, introduces **Reset Deep Ensemble Agents (RDE)**, a framework that combines ensemble learning with periodic parameter resets to mitigate primacy bias while addressing the performance collapse issue.
+The paper subject to our implementation, published at NeurIPS 2023, introduces Reset Deep Ensemble Agents (RDE) [[1]], a framework that combines ensemble learning with periodic parameter resets to simultaneously mitigate primacy bias, and the performance collapse issues associated with parameter resetting.
 This repository aims to reproduce the key findings of the paper, focusing on its proposed method's performance improvements in sample efficiency, safety, and stability.

 ## 1.1.
 Paper summary

+Deep reinforcement learning (RL) combines neural networks and reinforcement learning to solve complex tasks.
+However, a key challenge in deep RL is *primacy bias*, a phenomenon where deep neural networks (DNNs) overfit to early experiences, which tend to be replayed more than newer experiences, due to design of replay buffers built into them.
+This bias impairs the learning process, particularly at higher replay ratios, leading to suboptimal performance and a decline in sample efficiency.
+Additionally, methods that mitigate primacy bias, such as *parameter resets*, can cause performance collapses immediately following resets, undermining their applicability in safe RL environments.

+### Key Contributions
 The paper introduces a novel approach to deep RL that:
-1. Combines **reset mechanisms** with **ensemble learning** to reduce the negative effects of primacy bias.
+1. Employs *sequential resets* to reduce the negative effects of primacy bias, and counter overfitting.
-2. Employs **sequential resets** for ensemble agents to avoid performance collapses.
+2. Introduces *ensemble learning* for deep RL applications which effectively combines *N* agents into a single agent, and benefits from the diversity among agents to keep the performance steadily high against sequential resets on agents within the ensemble.
-3. Utilizes **adaptive action weighting** to select actions based on Q-values, ensuring robust performance and a balance between exploration and exploitation.
+3. Utilizes *adaptive action weighting* to select actions based on Q-values, ensuring robust performance and a balance between exploration and exploitation.

-### Key Contributions
-- **Mitigation of primacy bias**: By combining deep ensembles and sequential resets, the framework effectively counters the overfitting problem introduced by replay buffers.
-- **Improved sample efficiency**: RDE demonstrates higher efficiency compared to baseline methods across continuous and discrete environments such as DeepMind Control Suite, Atari-100k, and MiniGrid.
+4. Improves *sample efficiency* compared to baseline methods across continuous and discrete environments such as Atari-100k [[2]], MiniGrid [[3]], and DeepMind Control Suite [[4]].
-- **Safety-aware enhancements**: Through modifications in action selection, the method is tailored for safety-critical RL tasks, significantly reducing safety constraint violations.
+5. Tailors itself for *safety-critical* RL tasks through modifications in action selection, significantly reducing safety constraint violations.

 # 2. The method and our interpretation

 ## 2.1.
 The original method

-The Reset Deep Ensemble (RDE) framework proposes a novel methodology to tackle primacy bias and performance collapses in deep reinforcement learning.
+The RDE framework proposes a novel methodology to tackle primacy bias and performance collapses in deep reinforcement learning.
 It consists of three core components:

 ### 1. **Ensemble Agents**
    - The system is built on an ensemble of $N$ agents, all with identical neural network architectures but initialized with distinct random parameters.
 This initialization promotes diversity in agent behavior and learning.